CLIUtils/CLI11/README.md

 ## Install

-To use, there are several methods:
+To use, the most common methods are described here additional methods and details are available at [installation][]:

 - All-in-one local header: Copy `CLI11.hpp` from the [most recent release][github releases] into your include directory, and you are set.
 This